DavertMik/codeceptjs-todomvc-puppeteer/README.md

-# Testing AngularJS TodoMVC with CodeceptJS
+# Testing React TodoMVC with CodeceptJS

 Demonstrates scenario-driven approach to testing AngularJS apps with Protractor and CodeceptJS